 The Use of Health Savings Accounts in the US

-The Employee Benefits Research Institute advises that, “as of December 31, 2016, there are some 5.5 million HSA accounts with total assets valued at $11.4 billion.”
+The Employee Benefits Research Institute 404 advises that “as of December 31, 2016, there are some 5.5 million HSA accounts with total assets valued at $11.4 billion.”
 The study also showed that most HSA account holders tend to use their accounts to cover cash expenses, including deductibles, co-insurance, co-pays, and prescription drug costs.
-Others are using them like checking accounts to pay for wellness related services or to plan for large medical expenses, despite the ability to invest these funds in other tax-savings opportunities.
-In 2016, EBRI reports around 63 percent of HSA plan users withdrew funds for various expenses.
+Others are using them like checking accounts to pay for wellness-related services or to plan for large medical expenses, despite the ability to invest these funds in other tax-savings opportunities.
+In 2016, EBRI reports around 63% of HSA plan users withdrew funds for various expenses.

 Voluntary Benefits Can Provide Support for Controlling Health Care Costs